Electric Jet Aircraft

 The first flight of the EJ-1S was on May 29, 2019 and was a manned tethered indoors flight at their facility at Anderson, Indiana, USA.
 Electric Jet Aircraft is fairly certain they have invented the world’s first all-electric jetpack and at the same time, have created the smallest personal eVTOL aircraft.
 Their plan is to sell the EJ-1S jetpack for personal use.

 The next jetpack on the board is the EJ-1H (“H” for hex) which will have a controller for safety and to be able to program your take-off point and destination and the passenger can then leave the rest to the aircraft.
 Due to more controllers, flight testing will be much easier.
-The EJ-1H jetpack timeline includes testing the components, testing modules, build a full scale prototype and test the validity of its flight ability.
-Once testing is complete and successful, then make it easy for anyone to fly it by programming in your departure and destination points, and make your trip.
+The EJ-1H jetpack timeline includes testing the components, testing modules, building a full scale prototype and testing the validity of its flight ability.
+Once testing is complete and successful, it will then be made easy for anyone to fly it through programmable departure and destination points.
 The electric jetpack will require no additional infrastructure or just a small amount of infrastructure for it to work.

 Electric Jet Aircraft has been in the GoFly Prize competition, Phase I, Phase II and will be in Phase III with its VertiCycle eVTOL aircraft.

 - Engine/Turbine type: Electric

 - Energy type: Batteries

 - Engine count: 16

 - JetPod count: 4 (Jetpods are four-engines in a pod.
 Or also called cluster turbines.
 Or Electric Ducted Fan (EDF)-Jet Cluster.)